Tracey Emin: Monoprints

 Monoprint drawings of mothers and children that Emin drew during a pregnancy in 1990 were included in a 2010 joint exhibition with Paula Rego and Mat Collishaw at the Foundling Museum.

 Rarely exhibited examples of monoprints gifted to friends and family of Emin form a niche but revealing body of work.
-These may show Emin's work in the most raw and uncensored from.
 Emin has gifted monoprints to individuals including her brother Paul Emin and the singer Cat Stevens (Yusuf Islam) with whom she shares Cypriot heritage.

 Painting

-Emin displayed six small watercolours in her Turner Prize exhibition in 1999, and also in her New York show Every Part of Me's Bleeding held that same year, known as the Berlin Watercolour series (1998).
-These delicate, washed out but colourful watercolours include four portraits of Emin's face and were all painted by Emin in Berlin during 1998, adapted from Polaroids of the artist taking a bath.
+Emin displayed six small watercolours in her Turner Prize exhibition in 1999 and also in her New York show Every Part of Me's Bleeding held that same year, known as the Berlin Watercolour series (1998).
+These delicate, washed out but colourful watercolours include four portraits of Emin's face.
+They were all painted by Emin in Berlin during 1998, adapted from Polaroids of the artist taking a bath.
 Each unique painting from this series share the same title, Berlin The Last Week in April 1998.
 Simon Wilson, spokesperson for the Tate, commented that Emin included the set of tiny Berlin watercolours "as a riposte to the accusation that there are no paintings" in the Turner Prize exhibitions.
-The bath theme seen in these watercolours was later revisited by Emin in her photographic work Sometimes I Feel Beautiful (2000) and in monoprints such as the Bath White (2005) series.
+The bath theme seen in these watercolours was later revisited in her photographic work Sometimes I Feel Beautiful (2000) and in monoprints such as the Bath White (2005) series.
 With all these works, Emin explores a Mary Cassatt quality of the "woman in a private moment".

-Emin's focus on painting has developed over the past few years, starting with the Purple Virgin (2004) acrylic watercolour series of purple brush strokes depicting her naked open legs, and leading to paintings such as Asleep Alone With Legs Open (2005), the Reincarnation (2005) series and Masturbating (2006), among others.

 In May 2005, London's Evening Standard newspaper highlighted Emin's return to painting in their preview of her When I Think About Sex exhibition at White Cube.
-Other works were nude self-portrait drawings.
 Emin was quoted as saying, "For this show I wanted to show that I can really draw, and I think they are really sexy drawings."